Comparing CDs vs. Bonds

 Anyone putting money in CDs or bonds is most likely interested in capital preservation.
 They want to know their money is safe and they're willing to take a lower interest rate in exchange for the low risk.

 CDs are generally safer than bonds because they are not much different than simple savings accounts, and there’s an FDIC guarantee for anything under $250,000.
-The only real risk to losing money on a CD is if inflation quickly and outpaces interest income, but that risk is very small because CD interest rates are designed to track the consumer price index.
+The only real risk of losing money on a CD is if inflation quickly and outpaces interest income, but that risk is very small because CD interest rates are designed to track the consumer price index.

 Bonds can be almost equally safe, but it very much depends on the type of bond and the creditworthiness of the borrower.

 U.S. Treasury Bonds, for example, are considered extraordinarily safe investments because the United States never defaults on its debt.
-There are even Treasuries, known as Treasury Inflation Protected Securities (TIPS) that are indexed to inflation.
+There are even Treasuries, known as Treasury Inflation-Protected Securities (TIPS) that are indexed to inflation.

 Corporate bonds from very large and stable companies are usually fairly safe, as well.
 But if you are seeking higher rates from bonds, you may choose to purchase bonds that are labeled “non-investment grade,” which means they carry some risk that the borrower will not be able to pay back lenders.